 In exceptional cases, it may be possible to permit a direct award over the Public Procurement Threshold subject to transparency requirements and the prevailing legislation of the time.
-Further advice should be sought from the Procurement Manager in the first instance.
+Further advice should be sought from the Procurement Manager in the first instance and a justification report will need to be prepared.
+See section 10.3.